International Mr. Leather: International Mr. Bootblack

-The International Mr. Bootblack (IMrBB) Competition runs throughout the IML weekend.
+The International Mr. Bootblack (IMBB) Competition runs throughout the IML weekend.
 Contestants are given a location in the IML Leather Market at which they perform bootblacking services.
 Weekend ticket package holders (as well as judges, contestants, and vendors) are each provided with a bootblack ballot which is redeemable for one shine by the bootblack of the voter's choice.
 Bootblacks are free to shine the boots of any person, regardless of whether that person has a ballot, although it is made clear that the ballots are the means by which the winner will be determined.
 Tipping is not required, but is quite common.

 The bootblack contestants work during the Friday, Saturday, and Sunday of IML during the time that the Leather Market is open, a total of approximately 20 hours over three days.
 In previous years, the bootblacks were allowed to shine boots and collect tickets at all times during the weekend.
 Since 2001, the bootblack contestants have established a gentlemen's agreement at the start of the weekend that they will not shine boots or accept ballots except during the established competition hours.
 This agreement was conceived to give the contestants the freedom to take time to enjoy the weekend without feeling the pressure to always be bootblacking.

 At its inception in 1993, the competition was called the International Bootblack Competition, and both men and women were allowed to compete.
 In 1998, it was announced that the competition would be changed to the International Mr. Bootblack Competition and that a separate competition solely for women would be held at International Ms. Leather.
 This change was made largely because it was commonly held that women had a significant disadvantage competing for ballots from IML's predominantly gay male attendees, who may favor bootblacks who they find attractive.
-Since 1999, competitors for IMrBB are restricted to persons over the age of 21 who present as male.
+Since 1999, competitors for IMBB are restricted to persons over the age of 21 who present as male.

 During the Saturday contest, before the Pecs and Personality segment, each of the contestants for International Mr. Bootblack is required to give a speech to the contest audience, giving future patrons for the following day an idea of who they may like to vote for.
 The next day, during the Sunday contest, the IMBB winner is announced (along with the first and second runners-up and the winner of the Brotherhood Award, on which the IMBB competitors vote and which is roughly analogous to the Miss Congeniality Award from various traditional beauty contests).
 This occurs before the announcement of IML's winner and runners-up, after which all seven men may return to the stage for photos.